pridkett/dsdc-gitminer/README.md

 Getting the Julia Project Data
 ------------------------------

-The data is contained in a 500MiB tarball.
+The data is stored as a Neo4j database that is compressed into a 500MiB tarball.
 Unfortuantely, GitHub no longer allows me to store these files there, so it's up on S3.
 Running the following commands should download and unpack the data:

     curl http://s3.wagstrom.net/julia.graph.db.tar.gz -o julia.graph.db.tar.gz